Tim55667757/TKSBrokerAPI/README_EN.md

 #### Get a list of all instruments available for trading

 The `--list` (`-l`) key is used.
 At the same time, information is requested from the broker's server on the instruments available for the current account.
-Additionally, you can use the `--output` key to specify the file where you want to save the received data in Markdown format (by default, `instruments.md` in the current working directory).
-The `--debug-level=10` key will output all debugging information to the console (not nesessary to specify it).
+Additionally, you can use the `--output` key to specify the file where you want to save the received raw data as a table in human-readable Markdown format (by default, `instruments.md` in the current working directory).
+Data from the local `dump.json` cache is used to generate the `instruments.md` file.

+The `--debug-level=10` key (or `--verbosity 10`, `-v 10`) will output all debugging information to the console (not necessary to specify it).

+Starting with TKSBrokerAPI v1.4.*, you can use the `--list-xlsx` (`-x`) key to save raw data for available instruments in XLSX-format suitable for further processing by data scientists or stock analysts.
+By default, data from the local `dump.json` cache is used, which is converted to XLSX-format and saved to the `dump.xlsx` file.

 <details>
-  <summary>Command to get a list of all instruments</summary>
+  <summary>Command to get a list of all available instruments in Markdown format</summary>

 ```commandline
 $ tksbrokerapi --debug-level=10 --list --output ilist.md